by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 |Minimal||34 to 37||4 to 2|

 |Severe||> 62||to < -13|

-Step 5: Characteristic compensation zones indicate where it is most likely that you will find someone with a prolonged single problem, e.g., respiratory or metabolic acidosis.
-These zones are, not surprisingly, most easily visualized on a diagram.
-Fortunately there is an easy method of roughly gauging typical compensation.
-That is because the zones lie roughly half way between no compensation and complete compensation.
+Step 5: Characteristic compensation zones indicate where someone with a prolonged single problem is likely to lie (see the Acid-Base Diagram).
+These zones of partial compensation lie roughly half way between no compensation and complete compensation.

-If a patient with a respiratory problem has a high PCO2, e.g., 60 mmHg (raised by 20mmHg as in the above example) then for "complete compensation" the SBE would have to be about 12 (using the 5 to 3 ratio given above).
-If the SBE were zero it would suggest "no compensation" - typical of an acute process of recent onset.
-Finally - and the most likely - the patient is somewhere in the middle (SBE = 6 mEq/L) which is typical for "compensation for chronic respiratory acidosis".
+A respiratory acidosis with a PCO2 of 60 mmHg (raised by 20mmHg) would require for "complete compensation" an SBE = 12 mEq/L (using the 5 to 3 ratio given above).
+An SBE=0 mEq/L would suggest "no compensation".
+A value in the middle (SBE = 6 mEq/L) is typical "compensation for chronic respiratory acidosis".

 The first table below summarizes the six classical acid-base disturbances to be recognized.

 The second table shows four combinations that are logically possible and occasionally encountered: the two uncompensated metabolic disturbances and the two combined disturbances.

 |Acid||Acid||Alk||Resp.
 Acid.
 Comp||SBE Half way - Normal Met.
 Comp.|

 |Norm||Resp.
 Acid.
 Pure||SBE Normal - No Met.
 Comp|

 |Alk||Acid||Met.
 Acid.
 Comp||PCO2 Half way - Normal Resp.
 Comp.|